-About THE FOUNDER
+ABOUT THE FOUNDER

-One day I decided to leave my comfort zone and pretty much everything I had built up to that point, to devote myself to animal rescue, care, and advocacy.
-I took a bus upstate that dropped me off on a dirt road (I didn't even know how to drive at the time) and started working at a farm animal rescue.
+One day I decided to heed the calling I felt deep in my soul and left the city, my comfort zone and pretty much everything I had built up over two and a half decades at that point, to devote myself to animal rescue, care, and advocacy.
+I took a bus upstate that dropped me off on a dirt road (I didn't even know how to drive at the time) and started working at a small farm animal rescue.

 To say we were working in the trenches would be an understatement; it was intense on all levels, emotionally, spiritually and physically.
 The animal sanctuary journey continued over the next 9 years in NY, NJ and CA as I worked and learned at several different organizations wearing a zillion different hats and offering everything I had in me: as volunteer, staff member, animal care- taker, barn cleaner, doing seizure/removal at neglect sites, tons of administration, running programs, doing educational tours for hundreds of visitors, fundraising & membership, running events and more.
 It is hard to romanticize any of it from my current vantage point.
 While many of these organizations operated as "rescues," they barely felt like sanctuaries in anything more than name; were not even remotely happy or ethical places to work, had high staff turnover rates and I saw how that impacted animal care.
 I simply became one of those turnover statistics at one organization, then another, then another...
 I would get to the point where it was emotionally and physically untenable, not in line with my ethics about how people or animals should be treated, and just dust myself off and move on.